 Dietary exposure may be one way we get citrinin.
 According to a paper published in 2019, data available for citrinin levels in food are insufficient for reliable estimates .
 However foods that have been mentioned in the research include:

 - Pomaceous fruits

 - Naturally fermented sausages (in one study from Italy)

-The same paper however states that: “It is reasonable to believe that humans are much more frequently exposed to CTN than generally accepted, because it is produced by the same moulds as OTA, which is a common contaminant of human food all over the world.”
+The same paper however states that: “It is reasonable to believe that humans are much more frequently exposed to CTN than generally accepted, because it is produced by the same moulds as ochratoxin A, which is a common contaminant of human food all over the world.”

-It is for this reason that citrinin is usually found together with another mycotoxin, ochratoxin A
+It is for this reason that citrinin is usually found together with ochratoxin A.

+Another way we may get citrinin is via supplements, that’s right!
 Red yeast rice can contain the mycotoxin citrinin and several other substances that are not yet toxicologically evaluated.
-That’s right!
 Even our supplements may be contaminated with mycotoxins.
 One paper showed milk thistle to be the most common to be contaminated.

 Citrinin And Human Health

 Citrinin has been shown to be toxic and carcinogenic in animals.
 Other adverse effects include:

 - Mitochondrial dysfunction by inducing oxidative stress even at low concentration/dose.
 Mitochondria are often described as the ‘powerhouses of cells’, due to their role in energy production.